rossbeale/heroku-mongo-sync/README.md

 Update your production database with:

     $ heroku mongo:push
+	Please input local mongodb name: db
-    THIS WILL REPLACE ALL DATA FOR myapp ON genesis.mongohq.com WITH localhost Are you sure? (y/n) y
+    THIS WILL REPLACE ALL DATA for app ON mongodb://blahblah WITH mongodb://localhost:27017/db Are you sure? (y/n) y
     Syncing users (4)... done
     Syncing permissions (4)... done